-ERGO Group Audit oversees and steers the functioning of the Internal Audit Units in the ERGO international Organisation as well as ensures the appropriate implementation of the Internal Audit Directive at subordinated levels.
+ERGO Group Audit oversees and steers the functioning of the Internal Audit Units in the ERGO international Organisation as well as ensures the appropriate implementation of the Group Audit Policy at subordinated levels.

-g) Internal Audit charter
+b) Internal Audit charter

-The Internal Audit Charter specifies the general rules of the Internal Audit Directive.
+The Internal Audit Charter specifies the general rules of the Group Audit Policy.
 In addition, with the Internal Audit Charter Solvency II requirements are implemented.
 It regulates in detail the following topics:

 - Addressees and scope;

 - Principles;

-- · Processes and reporting lines;
+- Processes and reporting lines;

-- · Policy update;
+- Policy update;

-h) Terms of Reference
+c) Terms of Reference